 Kurt Anderson (PhD UC Santa Barbara).
 Associate Professor, UC Riverside.
 Research interests: quantitative and theoretical ecology

 Stacey Halpern (PhD University of Minnesota).
 Professor, Pacific University, OR.
 Research interests: Plant-insect interactions; evolution in response to environmental stress; influence of herbivores on invasive plants

-Andrew Merwin (PhD FSU).
-Program of Excellence Postdoctoral Fellow, University of Nebraska, starting as Assistant Professor at Baldwin Wallace University, OH fall 2019.
+Andrew Merwin (PhD FSU, Program of Excellence Postdoctoral Fellow, University of Nebraska).
+Assistant Professor, Baldwin Wallace University, OH

-Josh Grinath (PhD FSU).
-Visiting Assistant Professor, University of Idaho, fall 2019
+Josh Grinath (PhD FSU, Postdoc UC Boulder).
+Visiting Assistant Professor, University of Idaho

-David McNutt (PhD FSU).
+David McNutt (PhD FSU, Postdoc Learning Systems Institute, FSU).
 Assistant Professor, Tallahassee Community College